 The kill efficiency ratio

 My argument begins with the assumption that there will always be a few megalomaniacs that want to destroy the world.
 This means that the motivation for global annihilation is ever present.
-The reason the world has not ended is not the absence of motivated lunatics, but that so far no one guy—or even small group of guys—with the motivation to destroy the world has had the practical capacity to do it.
-Theoretically, one person could have destroyed the world 30,000 years ago with just fire, if he had enough time, experienced no resistance from other humans, and had the right weather conditions.
-But practically speaking, the tools he had were just not efficient enough.
+The reason the world has not ended is not the absence of motivated lunatics, but that so far no one guy—or even small group of guys—with the motivation to destroy the world has had the technical and practical capacity to do it.
+Theoretically, one person could have destroyed the living world 30,000 years ago with just fire, if he had enough time and experienced no resistance from other humans.
+But practically speaking, fire and other stone age technologies were just not efficient enough at killing.
 These killing technologies had a low kill efficiency ratio (KER).

 The KER is a ratio of the number of people that could be killed with a given technology divided by the number of people required to employ the technology.
 The larger the KER, the more efficient the technology is at killing.
 I’d guess that prehistoric technology probably had a KER of roughly 1:1 plus or minus an order of magnitude.
 So one guy could probably kill one other guy, on average, but that’s about it.
 Wars involved lots of killing, but the Dr. No of antiquity still had to recruit a number of men to do his killing equal to, more or less, the number of men he wanted to kill.

 The global KER has probably risen considerably over the last 200 years or so, with a big bump in the 1940s and 1950s with the invention of the atomic and hydrogen bombs.
-Still, while the practical KER is higher than it once was, it is still nowhere near enough for one man to kill everyone on earth (it’s still far below a value of 7 billion).
+Still, while the practical KER is higher than it once was, it is still nowhere near enough for one man to kill everyone on earth.
 It would still take a fairly large number of well coordinate lunatics to design, build and launch enough bombs to destroy the world.
 Much like fire, existing technologies could destroy the world in theory, but would still require a large number of participants to get the scheme to work in practice.
-Indeed, if isolated (and a-political) mass killings by humans is any indication, the KER is still probably still less than 1000:1 or so today.
+Indeed, if isolated (and a-political) mass killings by humans is any indication, the highest KER is still probably still less than 1000:1 or so today.

 The problem with productivity